Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 5. Scoutbee

 Scoutbee combines AI and big data to discover potential suppliers and improve sourcing.
-Powered by generative AI, Scoutbee’s platform helps procurement professionals find the best suppliers for your procurement needs.
+Powered by generative AI, Scoutbee’s platform helps procurement professionals find the best suppliers for their procurement needs.

 Scoutbee’s platform can study vast datasets to recommend the ideal suppliers based on predefined criteria, which is essential for making informed decisions and supporting supplier partnerships.